Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

-Flacks, whose Miami-based investment firm, Flacks Group, specialises in purchasing distressed companies, is reportedly working alongside bankers to prepare a bid for the Scunthorpe-based steelworks, which is currently under government control.
-Speaking to the Financial Times, Flacks highlighted the importance of the plant, stating, “Somebody has to take control of British Steel.
-It’s a plant of national importance.
-I see an amazing opportunity where most people have overlooked this sector.
-I’m a big, bullish believer.”
+Flacks, whose investment firm specialises in purchasing distressed companies, is reportedly working alongside bankers to prepare a bid.
+“Somebody has to take control of British Steel,” Flacks told the Financial Times.
+“It’s a plant of national importance.
+I see an amazing opportunity where most people have overlooked this sector.”

 A Vision for European Steel

 The businessman’s interest in the Scunthorpe site forms part of a broader strategy to consolidate European steel operations.
-Flacks Group has been in talks to acquire the former Ilva steelworks in southern Italy, the largest steel plant in Europe, and has reportedly secured €5bn (£4.3bn) in financing for a turnaround plan.
-Flacks is considering combining the two producers, aiming to capitalise on the increasing demand for local suppliers across Europe.
+Flacks Group has been in talks to acquire the former Ilva steelworks in southern Italy, the largest steel plant in Europe, and is considering bold moves to combine producers.

 “My vision is we’re going to do a roll-up of European steel operations”, Flacks said.
 “There’s going to be an infrastructure growth.
 People are going to be more receptive to working with British Steel because it won’t be in Chinese hands.”